-Acknowledgement: Refers to tax receipts and thank you letters from the President and other stewardship activities related to appreciating the contributor's gift.
+Acknowledgment: Tax receipts and thank you letters from the university president and other stewardship activities related to appreciating the contributor's gift.

 A. Solicitation of Gifts

-Prior to soliciting a gift from a private source, an employee must receive approval from the Vice President for Institutional Advancement or the Director of Development supporting the employee's school or unit.
+Prior to soliciting a gift from a private source, an employee or student must receive approval from the Vice President for Development or the lead development officer supporting his or her school or unit.

-All proposals to be submitted to a potential contributor must be routed through OIA.
+All proposals to be submitted to a potential contributor must be routed through OD.

 B. Gift Acceptance